 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 These lengthy hikes are aimed at the more ambitious walker.
 They are designed for you to dip in and out of as you please over two days or more.
 For the less experienced walker, we’ve also got lots of short, easy-to-follow walks – find your ideal route on our walking trails map.

 National Parks are protected areas because of their beautiful countryside, wildlife and cultural heritage.
-We care for over 300,000 acres of land in National Parks, working closely with the National Park Authority to ensure that these special landscapes are looked after and can be enjoyed by thousands of visitors every year.
+We care for more than 300,000 acres of land in National Parks, working closely with the National Park Authority to ensure that these special landscapes are looked after and can be enjoyed by thousands of visitors every year.

 Our two-day walks